januarytech/case-study-interview/README.md

 ## Requirements
 - Review Alice's PR thoroughly with suggestions of improvement
 - Write out how you would approach Alice in a 1-1 review of her work

+## Additional Guidance
+- Please don't spend more than 2 hours on this task
+- Please be thorough and detailed in how you would deliver 1-1 feedback, but this should not be longer than 1 page